Cambio-Project/MiSim/README.md

 # MiSim - Microservice Resilience Simulator

-This simulator was created as part of two Bachelor Thesis and a Fachstudie __Simulation-based Resilience Prediction of Microservice Architectures__ at the Software Quality Group of the Institute of Software Engineering at the University of Stuttgart.

-It allows the simulation of microservice architectures in regard to resilience and is based on the [DesmoJ](http://desmoj.sourceforge.net) framework for discrete event modelling and simulation.
+MiSim allows the simulation of microservice architectures in regard to resilience and is based on the [DesmoJ](http://desmoj.sourceforge.net) framework for discrete event modelling and simulation.

 **Table of contents:**
 - [Installation](#Installation)